Crickets Control NJ, PA, DE & MD

 Where did I get crickets from?

 House and Field Crickets often invade, but if humidity levels and conditions are right, they may actually breed within the basement or crawlspace.
 Damp undersides of decks, especially those with leaf debris often harbor these pests.

 How to get rid of them?

 Ensuring your home is well sealed is the primary form of defense for house crickets and field crickets.
 Properly sealing door sweeps, screening crawlspace vents and sealing cracks and crevices helps.
 Camelback crickets are defendant on high humidity levels.
 Installing an appropriately sized dehumidifier will help to eliminate the conditions required for this and other pests.

 What are the effects on me or my home?

 Crickets do not damage your home nor do they transmit any diseases.
 They are merely a nuisance pest.
 Camelback crickets are often an indicator of elevated humidity levels.
 These elevated humidity levels can lead to wood decay and other more destructive pests — they do not chirp like their cousins.

 How we protect your home or property

 Viking uses the most up to date and safest techniques for addressing your concerns.
-We will remove those pests from your property or any other pests in New Jersey, New York, Pennsylvania, New York, or Delaware.
+We will remove those pests from your property or any other pests in New Jersey, Pennsylvania, or Delaware.
 Please contact Viking to set up your valuable free in home consultation today!